carmenbianca/report-liferay/plan.md

 #### Retrospective {#retrospective}

-Near the end of the implementation phase of the internship, I will retrospectively synchronise with Matija to assess whether the almost-finished product solves the stated problems.
+Near the end of the implementation phase of the internship, I will retrospectively[^retrospective] synchronise with Matija to assess whether the almost-finished product solves the stated problems.
 If there are any obvious problems, they may or may not be adjusted in final tweaks, depending on available time and resources.

+[^retrospective]: I was informed that "retrospective" is Scrum terminology and might be confusing in a non-Agile project.
+This is a disclaimer that retrospective, in this context, is just an English word.

 ### Version control